water het blauwe goud

 Project partners

-Flanders’ FOOD manages and coordinates the project.
-Responsibility for the execution:
+Flanders’ FOOD managed and coordinated the project.
+Responsibility for the execution were:

 Flanders' FOOD logo